NethServer/docs/administrator-manual/en/webtop5.rst

    .. image:: _static/webtop-import_calendars2.png

-3. Then choose if you want to delete all existings events and import new ones, or just append imported data to existing calendar events
+3. Then choose if you want to delete all existing events and import new ones, or just append imported data to existing calendar events

    .. image:: _static/webtop-import_calendars3.png